A Leg To Stand On

 The images included:

-• Several presentations where fingerprints had to be removed from the glass-framed items.
+— Several presentations where fingerprints had to be removed from glass-framed items.

-• Building exteriors and room interiors of which many needed verticals straightened, carpets cleaned and ground debris removed.
+— Building exteriors and room interiors, all of which needed verticals straightened, carpets cleaned and ground debris removed.

 Minutes Add Up

-If the work could’ve been done at one minute per picture that would still have added up to 1,017 minutes, or 17 hours, of work.
-Some pictures required just a quick basic tweak of crop, levels and sharpen but others required much more.
+If the work could’ve been done at one minute per picture, that would still have added up to 1,017 minutes, or 17 hours.
+Some pictures required just basic edits but others required much more.

 I spent almost 50 hours on the images.
-That works out to an average of only three minutes per image.
+That’s an average of three minutes per image.
 Would you work 50 hours (i.e. more than a week) for free?
 Of course not.
 This is why photographers charge for post-processing.

 Some customers understand that images right from the camera are not ready-to-go.
-But many others don’t realize that digital photo files need to be cleaned up and often require adjustments to brightness, contrast, colour, sharpening and sometimes even more, especially for portraits.
-Yes, even pictures from a $7,000 camera still need work.
+But many others don’t realize that digital photos often require adjustments to brightness, contrast, colour, sharpening, and sometimes more, especially for portraits.
+Even pictures from a $7,000 camera still need work.

 Is Post-processing Necessary?